isomerpages/nhg-csdo/_clinician-scientist/NHG LKCMedicine Clinician Scientist Preparatory Programme Plus (CSPP Plus).md

 <summary><strong>Mentorship</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Each applicant is required to nominate a mentor from NHG and a mentor
+<p>Each applicant is required to nominate a mentor from NHG Health and a mentor
 from LKCMedicine (subject to approval by the Review Panel) to guide them in their research project.
 They should approach and discuss the details of the project with their nominated mentors.</p>